Whooping cough videos

-Babies are particularly vulnerable to whooping cough until they have received all three immunisations at six weeks, three months and five months old.
+Babies are particularly vulnerable to whooping cough until they have received all 3 immunisations at 6 weeks, 3 months and 5 months old.
 So it's important to immunise on time, every time, and for people who are ill to stay away from babies until they are fully immunised.

 Whooping cough - a baby in Starship's Intensive Care

-A doctor at Starship Children's Health talks about Te Uru - a baby with whooping cough in Starship's Intensive Care Unit.
-At the time of filming in 2012, Te Uru was eight weeks old and had been seriously ill in hospital for about six weeks.
+A doctor at Starship Children's Health talks about a baby with whooping cough in Starship's Intensive Care Unit.
+At the time of filming, the baby was 8 weeks old and had been seriously ill in hospital for about 6 weeks.

 Whooping cough - a mother's story

 Mackenzie was just 7 weeks old when she became ill with whooping cough, early in 2012.
 She was admitted to hospital where she spent 10 days in isolation.
 Mackenzie's Mum, Anna Gibson, says they are pretty sure Mackenzie's Dad gave her whooping cough but it was too late by the time they realised he had it.
 Mackenzie has fully recovered now but Anna wants to tell her story so that other parents don't have to go through the same experience.

 Whooping cough - a baby's struggle

 The image below takes you to a page at the Waikato District Health Board website - you can watch the video from there.

 Her mother, Stacey Illingworth, found Sativah lying in her cot blue and unable to breathe in July 2012.
 Sativah was rushed to hospital where she spent 5 weeks fighting the illness.
 Her mother wanted to share their story to illustrate the dangers of whooping cough and the importance of immunisation to protect young babies.